 James E. Butler, Jr. is a founding partner of Butler Prather LLP, a nationally known civil trial practice firm which has litigated cases in 30 states – from Massachusetts to California, Montana to Florida.
-Jim has been lead counsel in six cases where the verdict exceeded $100 million.
+Jim has been lead counsel in eight cases where the verdict exceeded $100 million, including a $1.7 BILLION verdict as of August 22, 2022, against Ford as reported here.
 He has won record-setting verdicts in several states.
 He has set the record for largest verdict in Georgia history on four separate occasions – in four completely different kinds of civil cases (medical malpractice, trucking, auto products liability, and business torts/breach of fiduciary duty).
 No other lawyer has done that more than once.
 Jim was lead counsel in the Six Flags vs. Time Warner case, a business tort case, which is believed to be the largest collected judgment in American history ($454 million).
 In addition to the six verdicts over $100 million, Jim has been lead counsel in cases with verdicts of $90 million, $37 million, $30 million, $25 million, $17.7 million, $15.5 million, $13 million, $8 million. $4.7 million, $4.2 million, plus another six verdicts in excess of $1 million.
 In addition to verdicts, Jim has served as lead counsel in False Claims Act cases that resulted in $279 million paid by the defendants, and in class action cases that resulted in over $349,500,000 paid by defendants.

 Jim began writing for newspapers at age 15 and graduated from the University of Georgia School of Journalism.
 He won a full scholarship to law school at the University of Georgia School of Law, graduating cum laude.
 In law school he won both the first year and second year moot court competitions and was a member of the National Moot Court team.
 He was also elected to the Law Review.
 Jim began his law practice in Columbus Georgia in 1977, but opened an Atlanta personal injury lawyer office in 1982, and has since been involved in cases in 32 states.